SPECIAL UNIFORM SITUATIONS

 1. GENERAL.
 The NWU Type II (Desert) is designated as a camouflage utility uniform and issued as organizational clothing.
 The initial issue of organizational clothing items, the required accoutrements (including nametags, rank devices, force badges, breast insignia, and other authorized devices), and the sewing of the accoutrements on the uniform are funded by the authorizing command.
 All costs associated with the survey of unserviceable organizational clothing items resulting from normal use and wear, and the reissue on a one-for-one replacement basis, will be borne by the authorizing command.
 Replacement of organizational clothing lost or rendered unserviceable due to negligence will be the assigned individual’s responsibility.
 Purchasing and wearing the NWU Type II uniform at the wearer’s expense is not authorized.
 The Chief of Naval Operations has approved the wearing of the NWU Type II as follows:

 a.
 Authorization to Wear NWU Type II.
 The NWU Type II is authorized for wear only for the following personnel when a Desert Tactical Uniform in the Theater of Operations is required:

 (2) Sailors (including United States Coast Guard) assigned to NSW units.

 (3) Sailors (including United States Coast Guard) assigned to units directly supporting NSW missions.

 a.
 The NWU Type II is of unisex design and include the Navy’s logo anchor, constitution, and eagle (ACE) design in the print of the fabric.
-The NWU Type II coloring schemes consist of two unique four-shaded digital camouflage profiles (Desert - figure 6-8-1) developed by Naval Special Warfare (NSW) under the authority and guidance of United States Special Operations command for NSW and Maritime Special Operations Forces.
+The NWU Type II coloring scheme consist of two unique four-shaded digital camouflage profiles (Desert figure 6-8-1) developed by Naval Special Warfare (NSW) under the authority and guidance of United States Special Operations command for NSW and Maritime Special Operations Forces.

 3. OCCASSION FOR WEAR.